-- ▷ Be considerate of the environment. - Remember that: All kinds of waste water and household waste are not to be disposed of in drains or in the open countryside. - ▷ On board, collect waste water only in the waste water tank or if necessary - in other containers designed for that purpose. - Only empty the waste water tank and toilet cassette or sewage tank at disposal stations at the camping or caravan sites, which are especially provided for this purpose.
-When stopping in towns and communities, observe the instructions at caravan sites or ask where there are disposal stations.

-- ▷ Empty waste water tank as often as possible, even when it is not completely full (hygiene). - ▷ If possible, flush out waste water tank and, if necessary, drainage pipe with fresh water every time it is emptied. - Never allow the toilet cassette or sewage tank to become too full.
+- > Be considerate of the environment. - Remember that: All kinds of waste water and household waste are not to be disposed of in drains or in the open countryside. - On board, collect waste water only in the waste water tank or if necessary in other containers designed for that purpose. - Only empty the waste water tank and toilet cassette or sewage tank at disposal stations at the camping or caravan sites, which are especially provided for this purpose.
+When stopping in towns and communities, observe the instructions at caravan sites or ask where there are disposal stations. - Empty waste water tank as often as possible, even when it is not completely full (hygiene). - Never allow the toilet cassette or sewage tank to become too full.
 Empty the toilet cassette or sewage tank frequently, at the latest as soon as the level indicator lights up. - Separate household waste according to glass, tin cans, plastic and wet waste also when on a journey.
 Enquire at the town or community authority about disposal points.
 Household waste is not to be disposed of in waste paper baskets which are situated at car parks. - When parked, do not allow the engine to run more than necessary.
 When running idle, a cold engine releases more contaminants than usual.
-The running temperature of the engine is achieved more quickly whilst the vehicle is in motion. - ▷ Use an environmentally-friendly WC chemical agent for the WC which can also be biologically degraded and only use small doses. - When staying in towns and communities for long periods, search for parking areas which are specially reserved for motorhomes.
-Enquire at the town or community authority about parking spaces. - \triangleright Always leave the parking places in a clean condition.
+The running temperature of the engine is achieved more quickly whilst the vehicle is in motion. - Use an environmentally-friendly WC chemical agent for the WC which can also be biologically degraded and only use small doses. - When staying in towns and communities for long periods, search for parking areas which are specially reserved for motorhomes.
+Enquire at the town or community authority about parking spaces.